 When I arrived I was quite clear that I didn't want any talking therapy.
 I've done lots of that and catharsis and more.
 I wanted to get on with the physical side of things.
 Mike was very respectful and put in certain actions that made me feel safe.
 He pointed out his boundaries for instance.
 There were moments when I wondered what I was doing, but he was wonderful.
 I got the idea that it would be brilliant to release all the old stuff.
 I was expecting myself to have wonderful orgasms but it wasn't like that.

 The birth of my daughter was traumatic for me and when she came out, I didn't actually feel anything.
 A few tugs that's all.
 It was a very strange experience.
 I had to be cut so much and yet I couldn't feel anything.
-When Mike was massaging my vagina, he found the scar tissue from the birth which hadn't healed properly.
+When Mike was massaging me, he found the scar tissue from the birth which hadn't healed properly.
 Suddenly, I went back to the act of giving birth.
 Mike realised that it was about releasing the birth trauma and he was encouraging me to push against his hands.
 I was screaming in this huge, guttural way.
 All of this was totally unexpected and unplanned.
 But it was very cathartic.

 Afterwards I was shocked and surprised but felt as if something fundamental had shifted.
 Two months later, I met my current boyfriend and it is the best relationship I've ever had.
 I totally trust him and our love-making is amazing.
 I have no barriers with him.
 I feel totally free in a way that I hadn't before.
 It feels as though a chapter has closed and I don't experience any physical pain any more.